 While the Microsoft Sculpt Ergonomic Keyboard may not be the fanciest model around, it is easy on the hands and arms.

-Microsoft’s keyboard lacks customization options, but it’s straightforward and reliable.
+lacks customization options but is straightforward and reliable.
 It includes an ergonomic mouse designed for maximum rodent-pushing comfort and a separate number pad to reduce your overall travel distance.
 That’s not a bad three-piece deal for the price.

 If you want a keyboard with a few more bells and whistles, the Logitech K350 may be the right choice.
 This keyboard is wireless, eliminating at least one of the annoying wires that drape across your desktop’s surface.
 It relies on a mere two AA batteries but promises an “extended” battery life span of up to three years.

-The K350’s cushioned palm rest and wavy keys gently cradle your hands.
-They’re complemented by a solid construction ensuring the keyboard survives frequent travel.
-The function keys are fully programmable too using Logitech’s free software.
+The‘s cushioned palm rest and wavy keys gently cradle your hands.
+They’re complemented by a solid construction, ensuring the keyboard survives frequent travel.
+The function keys are fully programmable, too, using Logitech’s free software.

 For those who desire even more comfort mixed with an extremely unique design, the Kinesis Freestyle2 is your ticket to ergonomic goodness.
 Available for both Mac and Windows, it offers a two-piece design, allowing users to position both their hands and each half as they see fit.

-The Freestyle2 wirelessly connects to your PC, Android, or iOS device via Bluetooth.
+Thewirelessly connects to your PC, Android, or iOS device via Bluetooth.
 Although it doesn’t have the nicest keys, the freedom to adjust the two halves is a great (and unique) feature.
-A single cable measuring nine inches connects these two halves by default, buttoo.
+A single cable measuring 9 inches connects these two halves by default, but , too.